mricon/lce-talk/talk.rst

   First and foremost a labeling system
-    Learn to rely on the ``-Z`` flags that exist in the majority of base tools to discover what SELinux labels are your files and processes.
+    Learn to rely on the ``-Z`` flags that exist in the majority of base tools to discover what SELinux labels are on your files and processes.
     Once SELinux is enabled, every file automatically gets a default context.
 Once files are executed, the context may transition to another, but only if that's explicitly allowed (most daemons